GitLab

 1. Configure Variables

-Ensure that the following variables are set in in your GitLab repository (settings -> CI/CD -> Variables -> Expand -> Add variable):
+Ensure that the following variables are set in your GitLab repository (settings -> CI/CD -> Variables -> Expand -> Add variable):

 ANCHORECTL_USERNAME (protected)